-Perfectionism kicking in while trying to decorate the house to be Pinterest perfect and Instagram ready
+Perfectionism kicks in while trying to decorate the house to be Pinterest-perfect and Instagram ready

-A long list of ingredients you need to buy from the store and cookies and sweets that demand time on your calendar for baking
+A long list of ingredients to buy from the store and cookies and sweets that demand time on your calendar for baking

 Holiday programs and parties that need to squeeze into your already jam-packed schedule